urbanairship/aerostat/README.rst

 Updater
 ~~~~~~~

-This is probably the most simple portion of Aerostat.
-Basically, it just queries the Aerostat server, constructs its dataset of ip to hostname resolution (and aliases) and then writes that to a temporary file.
+This is probably the simplest portion of Aerostat.
+Basically, it just queries the Aerostat server, constructs its dataset of IP to hostname resolution (and aliases) and then writes that to a temporary file.
 If all goes well there, then it moves it over the existing ``/etc/hosts`` file.

 It gets complicated when services require a legacy updating system.
 In that case, the ``-–legacy-updater`` option allows you to specify a binary that it expects to write out to a file called ``/etc/hosts.legacy``.
 Then Aerostat will concatenate all of that legacy data, plus the Aerostat data into ``/etc/hosts.tmp``.
 If that works out, then it overwrites ``/etc/hosts`` like normal.